 10 Tips for Business Invoices

 When starting a business, receiving prompt payment on your business invoices is of utmost importance.
 Learning to handle the invoicing process in an effective manner can take some time, but it is one of the most important processes to master when it comes to running a business.
-Here are some tips to make sure that your money comes rolling in on time.

 1. Clear Communication—Be sure to communicate your payment terms to your client at the time of the sale, and ensure that the terms are also stated clearly on the invoice.
 Some customers may even want to pay all or part of their bill upfront, so you may want to give them this option.